3rnestocs/3rnestocs/README.md

 - 🔭 I’m currently working on creating a portfolio on my own website.
 - 🌱 I’m currently learning Javascript, and practicing Swift.
 - 👯 I’m looking to collaborate on any project that fits with my principles as a junior developer.
-- 💬 Ask me about anything you want If you are respectful, I'll answer happily.
+- 💬 Ask me about anything you want.
+If you're respectful, I'll answer happily.
+Or not, who knows.
 - 📫 How to reach me: @3rnestocs in any social media.
 - ⚡ Fun fact: Why would I share my awesome jokes with a stranger?